akiyamalab/MEGADOCK/README.md

 ## License

-MEGADOCK is open source licensed under the GNU General Public License, version 3 or later.
-(See [License](./LICENSE))
+MEGADOCK is open source licensed under the Apache License version 2.0.
+(See [LICENSE](./LICENSE))

+This software and derivatives are NOT allowed for any commercial use without formal prior authorization.

 ## Fundings